angelod1as/portfolio/content/blog/2023/01/notion-form/notion-form.md

 We will create a database in this tutorial with a simple focus: getting the RSVP for a party.
 This is a simple example that I've tried in real life, so it's tested and proven.

+### What this tutorial lacks?

+Some stuff was purposefully left out of this tutorial for the sake of simplicity.
+For example:

+- Our database is simple and does not have any links with other pages — making it truly relational.
+- Our form has no way of detecting bots and crawlers.
+- We do not validate any of our form's information — Frontend or Backend.

 ## Notion

 You must, first, create an account in [Notion](https://www.notion.so/) — something you can do with two clicks.